Etymology of Ashtamudi Lake

 Ashtamudi Lake can be accessed from its entry city Kollam.

-The nearest railhead is the Kollam Junction at 15 kilometres via Thekkumbhagam road.
-Boat jetty about 3 kilometres from the station operate to the lake and all villages in the backwaters canals.
+By Rail: The nearest railhead is the Kollam Junction at 15 kilometres via Thekkumbhagam road.
+Boat jetty about 3 kilometres from the station operate to the lake and all villages in the backwater’s canals.

-47 (NH 47) passes through the lakes periphery from Kollam.
+By Road: The National Highway 47 (NH 47) passes through the lake’s periphery from Kollam.
 It also runs along other locations of the banks of the lake from Thiruvananthapuram.

 Best Season to visit Ashtamudi Lake